 Pretty much all of his 337 videos are all new content since he freestyles and doesn’t appear to write anything.

-What’s equally impressive about his actual freestyles are his cadence, his articulation, vocabulary, metaphors, understanding and mastery of the English language as well as his superb timing, flows and delivery.
+What’s equally impressive about his actual freestyles is his cadence, articulation, vocabulary, metaphors, understanding, and mastery of the English language as well as his superb timing, flows, and delivery.

-It’s incredible to hear such a complete artist.
-He doesn’t stumble, mumble or speak gibberish as you’d ordinarily expect at least 20% of the time.
+It’s incredible to hear about such a complete artist.
+He doesn’t stumble, mumble, or speak gibberish as you’d ordinarily expect at least 20% of the time.
 Harry Mack does that 0% of the time.